-- 2.41.
+- 2.42.
 The historic overspend is £430k, not including spend on UASC.
 It is not clear why this was not foreseeable or what consideration was given to the risks or reducing the cost of support.
 Most of the overspend has been funded by grant, which is positive.
-Further work needs to take place between SCF and the Council's housing service to understand how delays in housing panels can lead to overspends and how the risk of this is raised corporately. - 2.42.
-The Council will formally consider whether to provide funding to cover historic deficits upon receipt of the first update.
-This will allow the Council to see whether the current proposals to reduce costs are delivering against their aims and to understand whether SCF is able to manage within its contract sum, and potentially identify further savings in-year which could offset the accumulated deficit.
+Further work needs to take place between SCF and the Council's housing service to understand how delays in housing panels can lead to overspends and how the risk of this is raised corporately. - 2.43.
+It is recommended that the Council formally agree the historic deficits.
+In future the Council needs to receive and consider in-year change requests promptly at the time SCF believes that the pressure cannot be met by mitigating measures elsewhere.